MaxMotovilov/cort/README.md

 `read()` and `swap()` which in real use would issue network requests with unpredictable delays.
 In the mockup, timing unpredictability is replaced with explicit permutation of event order ensured by Cort.
-Since both methods are logically asynchronous actions with duration rather than events, it it tempting to implement them using the 2nd form of `later()` that separately marks up initiation and completion of an asynchronous step:
+Since both methods are logically asynchronous actions with duration rather than events, it is tempting to implement them using the 2nd form of `later()` that separately marks up initiation and completion of an asynchronous step:

     function promise( action ) {